sohooo/1Up/README.md

 This little script helps you share your pictures by doing the following:

-* take image from imagebox (a folder you specify)
+* create tmpfile of specified image
 * convert to max.
 800px dimensions
 * strip profiles/EXIF data
-* upload image to remote dir via ssh (create config.yaml)
+* upload image to remote dir via ssh (create config.yaml; see sample)
 * copy url to clipboard
-* send growl notification
+* send growl and sound notification
-* backup original image

-# Enhancements
+# Usage
-The scripts works fine in standalone mode, but for there are some helful tools for additional pleasure:

-1. `growlnotify` utility for nice growl notifications
-2. a Hazel job which watches the imagebox and automatically starts the script
+The scripts works fine if you call it from commandline, but really shines if you define it as a Service for image files.
+This way you can start it from any place Services are available (Finder, iPhoto, ...).

+## Define Service

+* start Automator > create a Service
+* Service receives Images from any program
+* add the module to execute a shell script
+* shell script text: `/Users/sven/scripts/1up/1up.rb "$@"`

+## Use with Quicksilver
+This handy script really shines in combination with [Quicksilver](http://qsapp.com/) and its [Services Menu Module](http://qsapp.com/plugins/), which converts services to Quicksilver actions.
+Now, you can load an image (get current selection), hit TAB, and choose the 1Up service you defined earlier.
+Sweet.

-# Improvements
+# TODO

-* osx service
+Post with images to explain usage.